pwyq/Fill-Game/test/README.md

 Under `test/algorithms`:

 The files are for gtest unit tests.
-The DFPN test cases are the base line.
+The DFPN test cases for board evaluation are the base line.
+The PNS test cases for best move are the base line.

 Under `test/other_tests`: